restlet/restlet.github.io/downloads/current/index.md

 ## Sample POM for version 2.5 RC1
 Each Restlet Framework project needs at least one dependency: the Restlet core module and we assume that you will use Jackson for JSON support.
-As Restlet is now published into the Maven Central repository, just edit the pom.xml file for your project and add the following lines of text:
+As Restlet is now published into the Maven Central repository, just edit the pom.xml file for your project and add the following lines of text.
+For the GWT edition, just use "org.restlet.gwt" for the groupId instead of "org.restlet":

 ```xml
 <properties>